-As I pointed out in previous posts, I try to build some buildings or terrain elements at a very specific height : 5 cm.
-It is my preferred height for a level when I build 28mm wargaming terrain.
+As I might have pointed out in previous posts, I try to build some buildings or terrain elements at a very specific height : 5 cm.
+It is my preferred level height, when I build 28mm wargaming terrain.

 Of course, when building terrain, some inaccuracies might occur.
 Then again, it is a game and not me trying to land a rover on Mars by the means of a trebuchet.

-I try to build generic, versatile pieces of terrain, which I can use in several games. (which explains the lack of snow in my Frostgrave terrain collection)
+I generally try to build generic and versatile pieces of terrain, which I can use in several games (which explains the lack of snow in my Frostgrave terrain collection).

 This is no tutorial per se, but my take on multi-level wargaming terrain in skirmish games.
 These ideas are not new, but indulge me, while I add my grain of salt.